Logical Clifford Synthesis for Stabilizer Codes: Conclusion

 \section{Conclusion}

-In this work we have used symplectic geometry to propose a systematic algorithm for synthesizing physical implementations of logical Clifford operators for any stabilizer code.
+In this work we have used the binary symplectic group to propose a systematic algorithm for synthesizing physical (Clifford) implementations of logical Clifford operators for any stabilizer code.
 This algorithm provides as solutions all symplectic matrices corresponding to the desired logical operator, each of which is subsequently transformed into a circuit by decomposing it into elementary forms.
 This decomposition is not unique, and in future work we will address optimization of the synthesis algorithm with respect to circuit complexity, error-resilience, and also other nuanced metrics discussed in the introduction.
+For such optimization to be feasible, one might have to explore opportunities for identifying and exploring the algebraic structure hidden in the algorithm, since combinatorially the matrix inversion involved in Algorithm~\ref{alg:symp_lineq_all} could itself form a bottleneck.